robamler/bluepaper/README.md

 # Bluepaper

-Bluepaper is a small and not quite functional tool to export Dropbox Paper documents to valid and clean LaTeX code.
+Bluepaper is a small and not quite yet functional tool to export Dropbox Paper documents to valid and clean LaTeX code.

 Bluepaper uses the excellent [pulldown-cmark](https://crates.io/crates/pulldown-cmark) Rust crate and adds some Dropbox-specific preprocessing and a generator for clean LaTeX code.
 It will soon also include a packager that will deal with included images, and it will provide this functionality via both a command line interface and a client side web app (via WebAssembly).